Anatta336/vue-quote-builder/Progress.md

 Seems to define a mapping between Eloquent model and JSON, or other representation.
 ...although for basic models that's automatically done so not much advantage.

-email a quote to the customer (send this to mailtrap)
+email a quote to the customer (send to mailtrap)

 cron that runs at the end of the day to give an overview of the quotes created that day with totals sent via email